3ahmnm-htlsbg/inclass-WebGL-cs-NicoB/README.md

-# home-WebGL-movingBall-cs-NicoB
+# inclass-WebGL-cs-NicoB

 ### Project description:
 This project has a screen (960 x 600) in which there is a infotext, a button and a picture of a ball.
 If you press the button the ball will change it's position always (V2) in one out of four (at the beginning) or three (after pressing the button one time) possible possitions.

-* The game is available under: https://3ahmnm-htlsbg.github.io/home-WebGL-movingBall-cs-NicoB/
+* The game is not available

 ### Development platform:
 * Windows 10;